vasile-coste/game-match-color/README.md

-# Simple Match Color game
+# Simple Match image game
-## Created using jquery, html and css!
+## Created using vanila JavaScript, HTML and CSS!

-- Win condition: match all card colors
+- Win condition: match all cards
 - Lose condition: life become zero
 - After completing a level you'll gain 10 points extra to you life
-- For each color match you get 10 points added to your score
+- For each image match you get 10 points added to your score

 ![game prewiew](./game.png)